abridged/collabland-dev/telefrens/intro.md

 Holders can purchase Passes that unlock access to a Creator's exclusive group chat in Telegram.

-Telefrens enables p2p communication and community formation within Telegram; groups benefit from Telegram's robust and feature-rich chat platform.
+Telefrens enables p2p communication and community formation within Telegram and groups benefit from Telegram's robust and feature-rich chat platform.

 Telefrens leverages Collab.Land's `ERC4337` smart account implementation, the gmPASS.

 :::tip

-The [gmPASS](/help-docs/key-features/gm-pass) enables non-custodial, user-controlled, and secure blockchain interactions.
+The [gmPASS](/help-docs/key-features/gm-pass) enables non-custodial, user-controlled, and secure blockchain interactions through a smart account wallet.

 :::